shubham5566/user-management/README.md

-# React User Management App
+# User Management App

-This is a **React-based application** that displays user data in cards, supports dynamic routing to display detailed user information, provides filtering functionality on name and email, and ensures responsiveness across all devices.
-The app also integrates **Formik** for form validation.
+A React-based application that displays user data in responsive cards, supports filtering by name and email, and includes dynamic routing for detailed user pages.
+This project uses the JSONPlaceholder API as a data source.

----

-## 🚀 Features
-- **Display User Data**: Shows user information in cards with a clean UI.
-- **Dynamic Routing**: Navigate to detailed user pages using React Router.
-- **Search & Filter**: Filter users by their name or email.
-- **Form Validation**: User-friendly form validation powered by **Formik**.
-- **Responsive Design**: Optimized for desktop, tablet, and mobile devices.

----

-## 🛠️ Technologies Used
+## 🛠️ **Technologies Used**
-- **React**: For building the UI.
+- **React**: For building the user interface.
-- **Tailwind CSS**: For responsive and modern styling.
+- **Tailwind CSS**: For styling and responsiveness.
-- **React Router**: For dynamic navigation.
+- **React Router**: For navigation and dynamic routing.
 - **Redux Toolkit**: For state management.
-- **Formik**: For easy and scalable form validation.
+- **Formik**: For form validation.

----
+## ✨ **Features**
+1. **Display User Data**:
+   - Fetches user data from the [JSONPlaceholder API](https://jsonplaceholder.typicode.com/users).
+   - Displays data in a card layout.

+2. **Dynamic Routing**:
+   - Navigate to a detailed page for each user using React Router.

+3. **Filtering**:
+   - Filter users by name or email.

+4. **Form Validation**:
+   - Uses Formik for handling and validating forms.

+5. **Responsive Design**:
+   - Fully responsive layout for all devices.